kumbulanit/t-sql/tech company/untitled/Module 11 - Using Table Expressions/Lesson1_Writing_Queries_with_UNION_Operator.md

 UNION ALL

 SELECT
-    c.CustomerID AS ID,
+    c.CompanyID AS ID,
-    c.ContactName AS FullName,
+    c.CompanyName AS FullName,
-    'Customer' AS RecordType,
+    'Company' AS RecordType,
     c.CreatedDate AS StartDate
-FROM Customers c
+FROM Companies c
 WHERE c.IsActive = 1

 ORDER BY RecordType, FullName;